-- 1. Students are welcome to use the north parking lot provided they park responsibly.
-The west lot is reserved for staff parking only. - 2.
+- 1. Students are welcome to use the student parking lot provided they park responsibly. - 2.
 Vehicles parked in reserved areas will be towed at the owner's expense. - 3.
 Reckless driving (stunting/speeding) on school property will result in a suspension of parking privileges and potentially a ticket.